Advertisement

 More troublingly, its shape means there's only a small tray below it, where most EVs can provide a deep and useful storage bin.
 There is space below the armrest though.

-The driver's screen is a bit small but does the basics.
-Most action goes on in the centre screen, which at 15-inches has the space to do all you'd need.
-It works snappily and can be customised with useful shortcuts and widgets.
+The 5.3in digital instrument panel is a bit small but does the basics.
+Most action goes on in the 15in centre screen: it works snappily and can be customised with useful shortcuts and widgets.
 For instance your favoured combo of assist settings (by law they all default to on when you stop the car) can be activated with just one downward swipe plus one jab.

 Advertisement - Page continues below

-Boot space is deep and, and fairly tall if you drop the two-level floor, so it's 540 litres under the parcel shelf.
+Boot space is deep and fairly tall if you drop the two-level floor, so it's 540 litres under the parcel shelf.
+There’s no seats-down figure from Cupra, but you’d have to assume it’s at least 541 litres.

 Subscribe to the Top Gear Newsletter